A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 もん ヤツ 出よう

-The U and A numbers are updated after every Recalc.
+The L and I numbers are updated after every Recalc.

-Note: Chinese and other languages that don't have inflections will result in U and A having equal numbers.
+Note: Chinese and other languages that don't have inflections will result in L and I having equal numbers.

 Browse